How should companies best communicate about sustainability? Best practices

 A proactive approach pays off

-Consumers, investors, and other stakeholders want to see that a company is actively engaged in sustainability, not just on paper, but also in daily practice.
-This means that companies need to communicate about the concrete steps they are taking, the successes they achieve, and the challenges they face.
+Consumers, investors, and other stakeholders want to see that a company is actively engaged in sustainability, not just on paper but also in daily practice.
+This means that companies must communicate about the concrete steps they are taking, the successes they are achieving, and the challenges they are encountering.
 Make sustainability a permanent topic of conversation.
-Some examples: regularly share updates via social media about sustainability progress, such as annual CO2 reduction and energy savings.
-Additionally, publish quarterly reports that transparently show the impact of sustainable initiatives, including areas for improvement and future goals.

 Tip 2: From compliance to opportunity

 A company that goes beyond what is legally required can position itself as a leader in sustainability.
-This requires a proactive approach, with investments in actions that exceed the minimum requirements.
-Think, for example, of investments in new technologies, the development of sustainable products, and/or collaboration with NGOs to amplify the impact.
-This approach opens the door to brand loyalty, new market opportunities, and attracting investors seeking sustainable investments.
-In practice: by following the mandatory sustainability requirements, you can develop innovative products as a company, such as energy-efficient technologies that appeal to new markets.
-Additionally, you attract investors who focus on ESG criteria, giving you extra access to green capital.
+This requires a proactive approach, with investments in actions that go beyond the minimum requirements.
+Think of investments in new technologies, the development of sustainable products, and/or collaboration with NGOs to increase impact.
+This approach opens the door to brand loyalty, new market opportunities, and attracting investors looking for sustainable investments.

 Tip 3: Maximize creative communication

-Using visual tools such as infographics, videos, and interactive online platforms also helps make complex sustainability information more accessible and attractive.
-And why not use innovative technologies such as augmented reality (AR) or virtual reality (VR) to convey a sustainability message in a new, interactive way?
-Some examples: launch an interactive online tool that allows customers to calculate and reduce their own carbon footprint using company-specific sustainable products.
+Some examples: launch an interactive online tool that allows customers to calculate and reduce their own carbon footprint using the company’s sustainable products.
 Or set up a creative campaign with influencers promoting sustainable lifestyles, such as a zero-waste challenge with weekly updates and community involvement.

-Tip 4: Use vulnerability as a strength
+Tip 4: Use vulnerability as an asset

 14 redenen waarom jouw contentmarketing niet werkt